c-yn/FSNet/README.md

 If you need the models and code, please let me know.

-I will release them ASAP.
+I will release them after the ddl of CVPR.